 Ferragamo (formerly known as Salvatore Ferragamo, Italy)

 Ferragamo, or Salvatore Ferragamo as many call it, is the epitome of Italian luxury, rooted in the heart of Florence.
-Known primarily for its exquisite leather goods and shoes, the brand has since continued to delight with its silk goods and a variety of high-end fashion accessories.
+Known primarily for its exquisite leather goods and shoes, the brand has since continued to delight with its silk goods and various high-end fashion accessories.

 The brand’s visual style reflects the prevailing norms in the fashion world: a monochromatic theme combined with a clear word mark.
 While the design is unassuming, the emblem exudes self-confidence.
-The font, in bold capital letters, has thin serifs that give it a classic elegance.
-Each piece bearing this symbol is a testament to Ferragamo’s heritage and commitment to fashion excellence.
+The font has thin serifs in bold capital letters, giving it classic elegance.
+Each piece bearing this symbol represents Ferragamo’s heritage and commitment to fashion excellence.

 Tom Ford (USA)

 A household name in the fashion world, the Tom Ford brand has grown in popularity since its acquisition by Estee Lauder in 2022.
-With a focus on bespoke and off-the-rack clothing, the brand offers a combination of exclusivity and affordability.
+Focusing on bespoke and off-the-rack clothing, the brand offers a combination of exclusivity and affordability.

-Prior to creating his brand, Tom Ford collaborated with Gucci, which left an indelible mark on fashion.
+Before creating his brand, Tom Ford collaborated with Gucci, which left an indelible mark on fashion.
 The brand’s emblem, which has a unique charm, is reminiscent of the iconic Gucci symbol.
-Using a word mark that exudes confidence, elegance, and boldness, the brand has successfully captured the attention of fashion lovers around the world.
-The robust and refined design speaks of the brand’s commitment to excellence and its consonance with contemporary style trends.
+The brand has captured fashion lovers ‘ attention worldwide by using a word mark that exudes confidence, elegance, and boldness.
+The robust and refined design speaks of the brand’s commitment to excellence and its accordance with contemporary style trends.

 Loewe (Spain)